 nowadays many people complain that they have difficulties having enough sleep what are the problems caused by lack of sleep?
 What can be done about this lack of sleep?

 Solution: In the modern world, individuals do not get ample sleep due to hectic lifestyles.
-Firstly, this essay will shed some light on the problem faced by fewer hours of sleep and in the latter half, will discuss the feasible solution to the problems.
+Firstly, this essay will shed some light on the problem faced by fewer hours of sleep and, in the latter half, will discuss the feasible solution to the problems.

-As an initial point, the reduction of sleep to have a high standard of living developed migraines in the human body.
-As a result, the body suffers from severe headaches, heart strokes, and Asthma.
+As an initial point, the reduction of sleep to have a high standard of living developed migraines in the human body. , their bodies suffer from severe headaches, heart strokes, and asthma.
 Spending a lot of money on medications and painkillers may infect you with Ulcers.
 For instance, the United Nations reports state that eighty percent of the community is distressed to have a high lifestyle in low income.
 In addition, individuals are unable to concentrate on work productivity due to lack of sleep.
 To illustrate, there is a significant twenty-five percent decrease in the employees’ productivity with a lack of sleeping habits according to the report of “Job Center.”

 Be that as it may, solutions exist for each of the problems above.
-Regular checkups with the Doctor to consult about the standard of living and family issues may reduce the stress on the brain.
+Regular checkups with the doctor to consult about the standard of living and family issues may reduce the stress on individuals.
 For this reason, a person should be able to sleep more than seven hours to reduce migraines according to scientific studies.
 Furthermore, daily jogging in the sun and heat increases blood circulation in the body and makes the brain more productive by enhancing the Vitamin A in the body.
 In particular, the Employment Center report states that employees who come to work after having a morning jog show a thirteen percent increase in work productivity and problem-solving skills.

-Inadequate sleep may lead to several difficulties in life such as health-related problems but smart planning between work and exercise can alleviate the problems of sleep.
+Inadequate sleep may lead to several difficulties in life, such as health-related problems, but smart planning between work and exercise can alleviate the problems of sleep.
 Considering the argument above, individuals who keep themselves productive with good sleep may find the light at the end of the tunnel.